HotA Raekor Barbarian Speed Farming Variation

-The Raekor HotA Barbarian deals excellently with Normal Rifts and Bounty farming all the way through the highest Torment difficulties.
-This variation is highly recommended for Rifts in particular, since it is able to fit in the Sage's set for Death's Breath farming.
-We have speed farming rankings if you want to know more about which builds are best for speed farming.
+The Raekor Boulder Toss Barbarian deals excellently with Normal Rifts and Bounty farming all the way through the highest Torment difficulties.
+We have solo speed GR rankings and solo speed T16 rankings if you want to know more about which builds are best for speed farming.

 Within the limited scope of regular difficulties, the necessary damage and toughness to triumph over the enemy is significantly smaller.
 Thus, your best course of action is to improve utility and speed.